The Ratification Process

 - Must have a clear Vulnerable Sector Police Information check to visit facilities with minors, the elderly, or people with disabilities.

-- Must complete all steps in our ratification process.
+- Must successfully complete all steps in our ratification process.

 What Happens on a Visit?